rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 > Within the last 3 years we managed to turn Miri from an experimental
 > interpreter into a practical tool for exploring language design and finding
-> bugs in real code -- a great combination of PL theory and practice.
+> bugs in real code—a great combination of PL theory and practice.
 On the
 > theoretical side we have [Stacked Borrows], the most concrete proposal for a
 > Rust aliasing model so far.
 >